-- 1. Have graduated from high school, have earned a Certificate of General Education Development (GED) or have passed the California High School Proficiency Examination; and - 2.
-Have a qualifiable minimum eligibility index (see section on Eligibility Index); and

-3. Have completed with grades of C or better each of the courses in the comprehensive pattern of college preparatory subject requirements (see "Subject Requirements").
+- Have graduated from high school, have earned a Certificate of General Education Development (GED) or have passed the California High School Proficiency Examination; and - 2.
+Have a qualifiable minimum eligibility index (see section on Eligibility Index); and - 3.
+Have completed with grades of C or better each of the courses in the comprehensive pattern of college preparatory subject requirements (see "Subject Requirements").

-Eligibility Index - The eligibility index is the combination of your high school grade point average and your score on either the ACT or the SAT.
-Beginning with admission for Fall 2004, your a grade point average is based on grades earned in courses taken during your the final three years of high school that all college preparatory "a-g" subject requirements, and bonus points for approved honors courses.
+Eligibility Index - The eligibility index is the combination of the high school grade point average and scores on either the ACT or the SAT.
+Grade point averages (GPA) are based on grades earned in courses taken during the final three years of high school.
+Included in calculation of GPA are grades earned in all college preparatory "a-g" subject requirements, and bonus points for approved honors courses.

-Up to eight semesters of honors courses taken in the last two years of high school, including up to two approved courses taken in the tenth grade can be accepted.
+Up to eight semesters of honors courses taken in the last three years of high school, including up to two approved courses taken in the tenth grade can be accepted.
 Each unit of A in an honors course will receive a total of 5 points; B, 4 points; and C, 3 points.

-A CSU Eligibility Index (EI) can be calculated by multiplying a grade point average by 800 and adding your total score on the SAT I the mathematics and critical reading scores of the SAT.
+A CSU Eligibility Index (EI) can be calculated by multiplying a grade point average by 800 and adding your total score on the mathematics and critical reading scores of the SAT.
 Students who took the ACT, multiply your the grade point average by 200 and add ten times the ACT composite score.
-If you are a California high school graduates (or a residents of California for tuition purposes), you need a minimum index of 2900 using the SAT I or 694 using the ACT.
+Persons who are California high school graduates (or residents of California for tuition purposes), need a minimum index of 2900 using the SAT or 694 using the ACT.
 The Eligibility Index Table illustrates several combinations of required test scores and averages.